xyz27900/kayak/docs/guide/common/dockerfile.md

 The `kayak/chromium` image has two tags: `cypress` and `playwright` — depending on the framework you use.

 ::: tip
-Actually, you can run `playwright` tests in the `cypress` image, but vice versa is not possible.
+Tehnically, you can run `playwright` tests in the `cypress` image, but vice versa is not possible.
 :::

 By default, `Dockerfile` uses a two-stage build to reduce building time.